Washira/HelloWorld/README.md

 # HelloWorld
-This is my first repository which there are my learning files with Python containing.
+This is my first repository which there are my learning files containing.
+These are coded with Python.